muzammil6995/Data-Science-Job-Market-Analysis/README.md

 ## Introduction

 As a former job seeker, I’ve always been surprised by the lack of data exploring the most optimal jobs and skills in the data science market.
 I set out to understand what skills top employers request and how to land more pay.

+## Project File
+My Final Excel File of Analysis is [Project_2_Analysis.xlsx](Project_2_Analysis.xlsx)

 ## Questions to Analyse